Licensed Mental Health Counselor

 Northwestern University – The Family Institute

-Northwestern University offers a master’s of arts in council completely online for students who need flexibility of completing their studies on their own schedule.
+Northwestern University offers a master’s of arts in council completely online for students who need the flexibility to complete their studies on their own schedule.
 Despite being online, this program is very collaborative and provides interactive experiences between peers, faculty, and professionals in the field.

-Applicants need to submit transcripts, letters of recommendation, a resume, a statement of purpose, and recent photo to be considered for admission.
-As part of the admissions process students will participate in a group interview with other prospective students and a faculty member to gauge empathy, self reflection, and listening skills.
+Applicants need to submit transcripts, letters of recommendation, a resume, a statement of purpose, and a recent photo to be considered for admission.
+As part of the admissions process, students will participate in a group interview with other prospective students and a faculty member to gauge empathy, self-reflection, and listening skills.

 NYU – Steinhardt School of Culture, Education, and Human Development